brookssw/zoomSwiftBarPlugins/README.md

 `zoomMuteState` `zoomScreenShareState` `zoomVideoState` display icons in your menu bar showing whether you are muted or not, screen sharing or not, and sharing video or not.

-`zoomBlinkState` will control an attached "blink1" light.\n When in a meeting:
+`zoomBlinkState` will control an attached "blink1" light.

+When in a meeting:
 - Muted: yellow
 - Unmuted: red